Iguanotron/catan-setup/Readme.md

    N
 ```
 Alternating tiles in a checkerboard pattern are ignored.
 Here are the
-ignored tiles in the above board, marked with underscores):
+ignored tiles in the above board, marked with underscores:
 ```
  _S_S_
 _ _T_ _